 1. Learners will be able to discuss the incidence and prevalence various coexisting conditions as they may present with substance abuse problems.

-2. Learners will be able to describe a methodology for assessment of coexisting conditions.
+2. Learners will be able to describe methodologies for assessment of coexisting conditions.

 3. Learners will be able to utilize guiding principles for systems and providers in providing care for people with co-occurring conditions.